-Nerve growth factor enhances the growth, repair and signaling of sensory nerve cells which are responsible for transmitting information such as sight and sound.
-(24)
+Nerve growth factor enhances the growth, repair, and signaling of sensory nerve cells which are responsible for transmitting information, such as sight and sound.

-Monounsaturated fats — the kind found in olive oil — increase levels of the neurotransmitter acetylcholine, the brain chemical of memory and learning.
+Additionally, monounsaturated fats — the kind found in olive oil — increase levels of acetylcholine, the neurotransmitter of memory and learning.

-The last brain benefit of olive oil is that it can ward off cognitive decline.
+The last brain health benefit of olive oil is that it can ward off cognitive decline.

 Olive oil is an essential part of the MIND diet.

-If you’ve ever eaten olive oil and noticed that it made the back of your throat itch, that sensation was caused by oleocanthal.
-(28)
+If you’ve ever eaten olive oil and noticed that it made the back of your throat itch, that sensation was caused by a naturally occurring compound called oleocanthal.

-For the Most Health Benefits, Use Genuine Extra Virgin Olive Oil
+Why You Should Use Only Extra Virgin Olive Oil

 Olive oil comes from the fruit of the olive tree (Olea europae) which originally comes from the Mediterranean Basin.